mac010ucsd/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 5, Week 10.

 ## Intro
-In lab 9, we experimented with the commonmark tests.
+In Lab 9, we experimented with the commonmark tests.
 Here, I will be choosing 2 tests where our two implementations differ.
 The tests with different answers correspond to different bugs such that we couldn't fix both with one code change.